OWongit/House_Cams/README.md

 - **Background reader threads** for smooth playback while the UI stays responsive.
 - **Black letterbox background** (our own canvas) so fullscreen margins aren’t white.
 - **Status overlays** on each tile (e.g., `LIVE`, `FROZEN`, `connecting...`).
-- **ASCII-safe labels**: overlays use `-` instead of the Unicode em dash `—` to avoid `???` with OpenCV’s built-in fonts.
-  - If you want Unicode text, use `opencv-contrib-python` with FreeType or render with PIL.

 ## Features
 - Prefers the **FFmpeg** backend (`cv2.CAP_FFMPEG`) when available for robust RTSP handling.